 This same subsection of the statute includes a provision for the groundwater protection strategy to contain guidelines "for the conservation of groundwater."
-This provision is outside of the findings in §26.401, and outside of the realm of groundwater quality protection.
+This provision is outside of the findings in Section 26.401, and outside of the realm of groundwater quality protection.

 Recognizing the importance of conservation in meeting our future demand, the 80th Regular Session of the Texas Legislature (2007) via the passage of Senate Bill 3 and House Bill 4, created the Water Conservation Advisory Council (WCAC).
 The legislature created the WCAC to provide the Governor, Lieutenant Governor, Speaker of the House of Representatives, legislature, TWDB, TCEQ, political subdivisions, and the public with the resource of a select council with expertise in water conservation.
+The WCAC includes most of the TGPC member agencies.

 As the WCAC's focus extends well beyond groundwater conservation, the TGPC will coordinate with the WCAC on matters related specifically to groundwater conservation.
-Information will be exchanged between the TGPC and WCAC primarily through common membership, and the TGPC will send a representative to serve in as an observer and an advisor to the WCAC, when necessary.
+The TGPC coordinates with the WCAC on matters related to groundwater conservation and endorses the following WCAC legislative recommendations.